Navigation auf uzh.ch

 • Usage within limits of regulations related to use of IT at UZH

-• Access to Computing services restricted to UZH researchers
+• Access to computing services restricted to UZH researchers

 • More details (incl. costs & FAQs) are available in the UZH Intranet